AdityaVijay1/CMSLearningJournal/week-6-learning-journal.md

 ## Learning Activities & Resources
 I dedicated time this past week to further increase my knowledge and skills in using the project management tools and resources that would be required for successful teamwork towards the group goals

 I led the setup of essential group resources for our project, emphasizing Trello for task management, Slack for communication, and GitHub for version control.
 I delved into the integration process, connecting Slack to GitHub to streamline communication, keep members updated on any project updates and task updates, I also integrated Trello into Slack that would allow for better project management as we can create and move tasks in different cards through it.
+Trello to manage tasks, GitHub to store code, and Slack as a communication channel.
+I integrated the tools so Slack sends notifications on GitHub commits and creates Trello tasks.
+This allows transparency into everyone's work while keeping conversations and tasks organized.
 One thing I did notice is that every team member would have to subscribe to Github and Trello so that they can view these updates.
 Collaboratively, our team focused on project planning, ensuring a thorough breakdown of tasks and responsibilities.
 We explored the functionalities of each platform to optimize their use for effective collaboration.
 Every team member collectively gave their insights and shared their knowledge on the different subjects of discussion.
+This helped us understand dependencies and workflow.

 Resources used:
 1) Daily Stand-Ups: https://www.youtube.com/watch?v=bQfH0Rbv-Mc&ab_channel=SiemensKnowledgeHub